-Home to some of the best diving in the Caribbean, Belize is also the perfect destination for anyone looking to add a little extra adventure to their vacation.
-With everything from fly fishing, jungle trekking and ancient ruins all accessible from the coast, few other countries make intrepid travel so easy.
-Read on and find out why we think Belize is the ultimate adventure travel destination.
+Home to some of the best diving in the Caribbean, Belize is also the perfect destination for anyone looking to include a little adventure in their vacation.
+With everything from world-class fly fishing, jungle trekking and ancient ruins all accessible from the coast, few other countries make intrepid travel so easy.Â

 What makes Belize so good for adventure travel?